 Before superheroes, before dinosaurs, before boy wizards — there were monsters.
 Universal's classic monster films of the 1930s and 1940s created an entire genre and established characters that remain iconic nearly a century later.
-Frankenstein's Monster, Dracula, the Wolfman, the Mummy, the Bride of Frankenstein, and the Creature from the Black Lagoon are the studio's original intellectual properties, and they have experienced a remarkable cultural resurgence in recent years.
-With Epic Universe in Orlando reportedly featuring a Universal Monsters-themed land, Bedford could bring this Dark Universe to Britain in spectacular fashion.
+Frankenstein's Monster, Dracula, the Wolfman, the Mummy, the Bride of Frankenstein, and the Creature from the Black Lagoon have become some of the studio’s most recognisable characters, With Epic Universe in Orlando featuring the Dark Universe land, Bedford could bring this Dark Universe to Britain in spectacular fashion.

-Universal Monsters have been a presence at Universal parks since the beginning — primarily through the exceptional Halloween Horror Nights events, where monster-themed haunted houses regularly rank among the most popular mazes.
-The Revenge of the Mummy roller coaster at Orlando, Hollywood, and Singapore blends the monster IP with thrilling coaster elements and practical effects to great success.
+Universal Monsters have been a presence at Universal parks since the beginning — primarily through the exceptional Halloween Horror Nights events, The Revenge of the Mummy roller coaster at Orlando, Hollywood, and Singapore blends the monster IP with thrilling coaster elements and practical effects to great success.
 However, a dedicated, year-round Monsters land has never existed — until Epic Universe.

 Epic Universe's Dark Universe land is expected to be a gothic, atmospheric area themed to a Victorian-era European village hiding terrible secrets.
 Reports suggest a major dark ride featuring multiple classic monsters, an innovative horror-themed attraction that pushes the boundaries of what a theme park experience can be, and immersive dining in a setting that blends elegance with menace.
 The land represents Universal's most ambitious attempt to bring its heritage monsters into the modern era.